 The Québec maritime Blog

 “I was pretty much born with my feet in the St. Lawrence,” says shipwreck hunter Samuel Côté.
-A resident of Rimouski, in the Bas-Saint-Laurent region, he spent his childhood along the banks of the St. Lawrence near his family’s cottage in Grand-Métis, which is in Gaspésie, some 40 kilometres (25 miles) further east.
-“One day, I heard that a ship was at the bottom of the river not far away—this was the SS Carolus, which was torpedoed by a German submarine during World War II.
+A resident of Rimouski, in the Bas-Saint-Laurent region, he spent his childhood along the banks of the St. Lawrence near his family’s cottage in Grand-Métis, which is in Gaspésie, some 40 km (25 mi.) further east.
+“One day, I heard that a ship was at the bottom of the water not far away—this was the SS Carolus, which was torpedoed by a German submarine during the Second World War.
 I was intrigued, so I did some research to figure out exactly where it was located.”

-Samuel and his team of divers near the Pont de Québec
+Samuel and his team of divers near the Québec Bridge

 While the Empress of Ireland tragedy has not been forgotten, many others have, as if the history of what happens on land is more interesting than what is found at the bottom of the sea, muses Samuel Côté.
 “And yet the St. Lawrence is Québec’s largest museum!”
 Given his enthusiasm for this subject, it’s not surprising that Côté decided to train as a historian and specialized in the history of the St. Lawrence.
 Every year, he does detective work to find more traces of shipwrecks.
 “Archives are my passion,” he says.
 “I love to discover and share what happened to ships that have sunk.
 Ironically, I don’t dive.
 Instead I plunge into archives to find shipwrecks, which is like making your way through a maze.
 Once I’ve found something, I call a team of friends who are professional divers to certify my finds.
 We go out in a Zodiac to check out the area where I think a shipwreck is located and they dive to authenticate my discovery.”